ayoubousbia7/first-blockchain/README.md

 # The zypherchain blockchain

 ## Overview
-Implementation of a functional blockchain in python
+Implementation of a conceptual blockchain in python

 ## To run the server
 ```